 In the recent past, it was a tad difficult — and expensive — to transfer money to other countries.
 This was bad news if you lived on the other side of the world and needed to send money back home urgently.
 Not only was the process complicated and pricey, but the money could take a long time to land in its destination account.

 However, as with almost everything, technology has simplified the hoops we need to jump through to transfer money to the UK— or anywhere in the world.

 Most folks assume that banks are the only option when they need to send money from one country to another, but that couldn’t be further from the truth.
-In reality, there now exists a new breed of online money transfer companies that are faster, more affordable, and are equally as safe as your trusted bank.
+In reality, there now exists a new breed of online money transfer services that are faster, more affordable, and are equally as safe as your trusted bank.
 And we’re going to introduce you to these online currency transfer services!

 Before we explore the top ten money transfer companies to consider, let’s define what an international money transfer entails.